-The next morning, Marni called Jewish Family & Child.
+The next morning, Marni called Jewish Family and Child Service.
 With a social worker and a police officer, Marni packed her belongings and moved in temporarily with her sister.
-She joined JF&CS’s ‘When Relationships Hurt’ group and found that she was far from alone and that some other women suffered for years before seeking help.
+She joined JF&CS’ ‘When Relationships Hurt’ group and found that she was far from alone and that some other women suffered for years before seeking help.
 Dan never attempted to contact Marni again, though he would have had little success after a police pressed charges and a restraining order was issued against him.

 Through ongoing group and individual counselling, Marni regained her independence, moved into her own apartment and began to teach again.
 Her self-esteem is still fragile, but she knows she has the courage and strength to overcome this experience.
 “If I can throw myself out of a moving car, I think I can pretty much do anything.”